2012 United States presidential election in Utah

 The 2012 United States presidential election in Utah took place on November 6, 2012, as part of the 2012 United States presidential election in which all 50 states plus the District of Columbia participated.
 Utah voters chose six electors to represent them in the Electoral College via a popular vote pitting incumbent Democratic President Barack Obama and his running mate, Vice President Joe Biden, against Republican challenger and former Massachusetts Governor Mitt Romney and his running mate, Congressman Paul Ryan.

-Prior to the election, all 17 news organizations making election predictions considered this a state Romney would win, or otherwise considered as a safe red state.
-Utah is among the most heavily Republican states, voting for the Republican ticket in every presidential election since 1968 and all but once since 1952, and is also the only state to have a majority Mormon population, benefiting Romney, the first Mormon to head a major party presidential ticket.
-Romney won in a landslide, carrying 72.62% of the vote to Obama's 24.69%, a margin of 47.93% or 488,787 votes, the best raw vote margin in the state's history to date.
-He won every county in the state by margins of over 15%, except for Grand and Summit Counties, home to the cities of Moab and Park City, respectively.
+Prior to the election, all leading news organizations making election predictions considered this a state Romney would win, or otherwise considered as a safe red state.
+Alongside neighboring Wyoming & Idaho, Utah has voted for the Republican ticket in each presidential election starting in 1968 and all but one starting 1952.
+Utah is the only state to have a majority Mormon population, benefiting Romney, the first Mormon to head a major party presidential ticket.
+Romney won in a landslide, carrying 72.55% of the vote to Obama's 24.67%, a margin of 47.88% or 488,787 votes, the best raw vote margin in the state's history to date.
+He won every county in the state by margins of over 15%, except for Grand and Summit County, home to the cities of Moab and Park City, respectively.
 Romney flipped these counties along with Salt Lake County, where the state's largest city, Salt Lake City, is located.